 Frequently Asked Questions

-Is smoothie good for diabetics?
+Is smoothie suitable for people with diabetes?

 Why Fiber is important in a smoothie for diabetics